The Cranberries singer Dolores O'Riordan accidentally drowned after drinking

 Breaking News Emails

-LONDON — The Cranberries singer Dolores O'Riordan died accidentally from drowning because of alcohol intoxication, a British coroner.
+LONDON — The Cranberries singer Dolores O'Riordan died accidentally from drowning because of alcohol intoxication, a British coroner said.

 Witnesses told a coroner's inquest at Westminster Coroner's Court on Thursday that O'Riordan, 46, was found submerged in her bathtub at a London hotel in January.
 Coroner Shirley Radcliffe ruled O'Riordan's death an accident.